Saturday, 8 February 2020

 Ashlin that crowns Cobh

-During my visit to Cobh, Co Cork, this week, a priority for my sight-seeing was Saint Colman’s Church, which is one of the crowning glories of the Pugin heritage in Irish church architecture.
+During my visit to Cobh, Co Cork, this week, a priority for my sight-seeing was Saint Colman’s Cathedral, which is one of the crowning glories of the Pugin heritage in Irish church architecture.

 Indeed, it could be said that Saint Colman’s cathedral crowns the harbour town of Cobh, standing on high precipice looking out across Cork Harbour.